Highest weights for truncated shifted Yangians and product monomial crystals: Introduction

 \subsection{Acknowledgements}

 We thank Roman Bezrukavnikov, Alexander Braverman, Pavel Etingof, Dinakar Muthiah, Hiraku Nakajima, Peng Shan, and Xinwen Zhu for useful conversations.
-J.K. was supported by NSERC, Sloan Foundation, Simons Foundation, and SwissMAP, and he thanks the geometry group at EPFL for their hospitality.
+We also thank Alexander Tsymbaliuk for helpful comments on an earlier version of this paper.
+J.K. was supported by NSERC, Sloan Foundation, Simons Foundation, and SwissMAP, and he thanks the geometry group at {\'E}PFL for their hospitality.
 P.T. is supported by the NSF.
 B.W. is supported by the NSF and the Sloan Foundation.
-A.W. is supported by NSERC and the Government of Ontario.
+A.W. was supported by NSERC and the Government of Ontario.
 O.Y. is supported by the Australian Research Council.